 Hit the Open Water

 Being comfortable with an open water swim is one of the biggest barriers to entry when it comes to triathlon.
 Just like any aspect of the sport, it takes practice to familiarize yourself with running through the waves or sighting around a buoy.
-Take some time in 2019 to work with an open water swim coach or connect with a local swim club and join them for some weekend OWS practices.
+Take some time this year to work with an open water swim coach or connect with a local swim club and join them for some weekend OWS practices.

 Sure, cycling and running on paved roads is the most efficient way to race, but who says triathlon has to be efficient?
 Hang up your ultra-aero triathlon bike and instead reach for your old mountain bike that probably needs a little more attention.
 An off-road triathlon is a great way to stay in shape and switch up your training and racing environment, and the fitness gained from riding and running up and down brutal single-track has direct benefits for the traditional triathlon format.

 Get MuddierCross training is one of the most overlooked aspects of triathlon.
 Obviously training for swimming, cycling and running is important for triathlon success, but cross-training can help promote mobility, decrease your risk of injury and help prevent muscular imbalances caused by tri-specific workouts.
 Obstacle course racing, specifically a Tough Mudder, is a great way to not only capitalize on a triathlete's strong endurance background but boost physical strength through a series of technical (and just plain gnarly) obstacles.
 Grab some of your tri buddies, and add a Tough Mudder to your race schedule this year.